Norlock/nvim-traveller/README.md

 I want to put the emphasis on having a polished experience, and make it a file manager good for multi-project use, that means:

-- Having a polished experience no matter where you are
+- No difficult key combinations \<C+..> or \<A..> which overloads the user
+- Very quickly toggle help menu with: ?
-- Being able to open a fuzzy file search or other plugins at location
+- Being able to use fuzzy file search or other plugins at location
 - Good integration with terminal
+- Git commands if possible
+- Change cwd to git root cleanly

 https://github.com/Norlock/nvim-traveller/assets/7510943/44c0982d-0cb9-479f-823e-7ef574a215ab